 Outline your Goals

 What is the reason you want to remodel?
 Was there damage to your basement and you need to fix it?
 Do you need more space because you like to entertain?
 Need an upgrade in the bathroom to accommodate your growing family?
 Whatever your needs and wants are, you should plan out how you are going to use the space in which you are remodeling.
 Write as much detail as you need to.
-Again, this is something you should share with your designer if you are choosing to hire a professional to help.
+Again, this is something you should share with your Suffolk County home remodeling service or designer if you are choosing to hire a professional to help.

 Calculate your budget